ksu1000/portfolio_Kseniia_Kh/text/tweets_classification/README.md

 - **Leaderboard Position**: 58/924

 ## Experience
-This is my first time working with Large Language Models (LLMs), and I have gained valuable insights into transformer models.
-Any suggestions or advice for further improvement are highly welcome!
+This is my first time working with Large Language Models (LLMs).